ytjt/odin-recipes/README.md

 ## Welcome!

 Hi there! 👋🏻 This is a repo that I've worked on for the [Project: Recipes](https://www.theodinproject.com/lessons/foundations-recipes) from [The Odin Project](https://www.theodinproject.com/).
-It basically a list of recipes for my all time favourite dishes! 🤤 🍛
+It is basically a list of recipes for my all time favourite dishes! 🤤 🍛

 I've got the recipes from here: